-The Eurasian Skylark is an introduced bird from Eurasia, once a more commonly bird found in some western regions of North America, whereas today, is only found on Vancouver Island, where it has grasped on a small area where it breeds.
-The Sky Lark is a much more common bird seen in Eurasia, and a regular visitor to Alaska as a vagrant.
+The Eurasian Skylark is an introduced bird from Eurasia, once a more commonly found bird in some western regions of North America, whereas today it is only found on Vancouver Island, where it has grasped onto a small area where it breeds.
+The Sky Lark is a much more common bird seen in Eurasia and also a regular visitor to Alaska as a vagrant.

 Horned Larks are primarily field birds, known for their hardiness and are seen throughout Canada, even in the winter months.
 These larks are found most often along roads and highways as they feed on grass seeds and find food in areas of bare earth.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.